Delays on I-5 near Tacoma after semi crosses barrier

 The department said drivers should “expect extended recovery and long delays.”

-The truck did not strike any other vehicles, according to the Washington State Patrol.
-However, at least one other vehicle, a UPS truck, struck the barrier after the semi hit and pushed the barrier, according to Washington State Patrol.
-No injuries were reported.
+The semi did not strike any other vehicles, according to the State Patrol.
+However, two northbound vehicles, including a UPS truck, struck the barrier after the semi hit and pushed it, the State Patrol said.
+The UPS truck driver had a minor injury, said Trooper Johnna Batiste, a Patrol spokeswoman..

 Most Read Local Stories